continuedev/continue/docs/docs/model-setup/configuration.md

 ## Self-hosting an open-source model

-If you want to self-host on Colab, RunPod, HuggingFace, Haven, or another hosting provider, you will need to wire up a new LLM class.
-It only needs to implement 3 primary methods: `stream_complete`, `complete`, and `stream_chat`, and you can see examples in [`server/continuedev/libs/llm`](https://github.com/continuedev/continue/tree/main/server/continuedev/libs/llm).
+For many cases, either Continue will have a built-in provider or the API you use will be OpenAI-compatible, in which case you can use the "openai" provider and change the "baseUrl" to point to the server.

-If by chance the provider has the exact same API interface as OpenAI, the `OpenAI` class will work for you out of the box, after changing only the `api_base` parameter.
+However, if neither of these are the case, you will need to wire up a new LLM object.
+Learn how to do this [here](#defining-a-custom-llm-provider).

 ## Customizing the Chat Template

 Most open-source models expect a specific chat format, for example llama2 and codellama expect the input to look like `"[INST] How do I write bubble sort in Rust? [/INST]"`.
 Continue will automatically attempt to detect the correct prompt format based on the `model`value that you provide, but if you are receiving nonsense responses, you can use the`template`property to explicitly set the format that you expect.
 The options are:`["llama2", "alpaca", "zephyr", "phind", "anthropic", "chatml"]`.

-If you want to create an entirely new chat template, this can be done in [config.py](../customization/code-config.md) by defining a function and adding it to the `template_messages` property of your `LLM`.
-Here is an example of `template_messages` for the Alpaca/Vicuna format:
+If you want to create an entirely new chat template, this can be done in [config.ts](../customization/code-config.md) by defining a function and adding it to the `templateMessages` property of your `LLM`.
+Here is an example of `templateMessages` for the Alpaca/Vicuna format:

 ```python
 def template_alpaca_messages(msgs: List[Dict[str, str]]) -> str: